Access Control Lists

-The Access Control List (ACL) can be accessed by navigating to the following path in the LoadMaster Web User Interface (WUI): System Configuration > Access Control > Access Lists.
+The Access Control List (ACL) can be accessed by navigating to the following path in the LoadMaster Web User Interface (WUI): System Configuration > Network Setup > Packet Routing Filter.

 The LoadMaster supports a “blacklist” ACL system.
 Any host or network entered into the ACL will be blocked from accessing any service provided by the LoadMaster.